Omair95/spring-security-integration/README.md

-An example implementation of Spring Security.
+Spring Security implementation with JWTs.